ilias404/HTB-Sherlocks/TellyHTB/README.md

 Answer: ```2026-01-27 10:39:28```

-# Task 3: When was the Telnet vulnerability successfully exploited, granting the attacker remote root access on the target machine?
+# Task 3: What is the hostname of the targeted server?